But if you’re frustrated by not getting the results you want, this may be helpful. First, please choose 1, 2 or 3.

 want to be a king or be rich.

 I want to put this line on the homepage of our website.

 One reason is our depth of knowledge.

 For example, over 20 years ago Kate Spade was selling her bags on the beaches in the Hampton’s.
-Her husband Andy and I planned the plan that launched her in this country.
+Her husband Andy and I planned the plan that launched her in NYC.
 The rest of the story you may know.